barbaravieira-tomtom/spring-boot-react-demo-app/README.md

 `docker-compose down --rmi all`

 ## 2. Build spring-boot app and docker container image (only):
-1. Package the application: `mvn spring-boot:build-image`
+1. Package the application: `mvn spring-boot:build-image` or `./mvnw spring-boot:build-image -DskipTests` using the Maven Wrapper and to skip the tests.
 2. Build the docker image: `docker build -t spring-boot-react-demo-app .`
 3. Run the container: `docker run -p 8080:8080 -t spring-boot-react-demo-app`